Hideo Kojima reportedly pitched a Stadia-exclusive follow-up to Death Stranding

 According to reports, Kojima was at one point working on a Stadia-exclusive title for Google.
 The timeframe of this deal appears to have been around mid-2020.
 Kojima’s Stadia title would have been a follow-up to Death Stranding.

 Death Stranding first launched on PlayStation 4 in 2019.
 At the time, the game was exclusive to the console.
 The game is heavily narrative-based but is deeply woven with asynchronous multiplayer and community aspects.
 The game features a diverse cast including Norman Reedus, Mads Mikkelsen, Léa Seydoux, Margaret Qualley, Troy Baker, Tommie Earl Jenkins, and Lindsay Wagner.
 As Sam Porter Bridges (played by Reedus) players traversed the post-apocalyptic United States.
-Along the way, players establish networks, roads, and deliver supplies.
+Along the way, players establish networks, roads and deliver supplies.

 Details on this supposed follow-up are scarce at the moment.
 However, it’s believed that Kojima positioned the game as a single-player-only experience.
 In fact, this basis is believed to be the reason Google cancelled the project.
 Google is reported to have believed that the market for single-player exclusives wasn’t viable.